 Zulu Time: A method for telling time used by all flight plans, characterized by the use of the 24-hour clock.
 Other common terms are Greenwich Mean Time (GMT), Universal Coordinated Time (UTC), and military time.

 Although there are a lot of aviation terms to learn, it’s doable with time and effort.
 Make flashcards to study whenever a spare moment presents itself.
 Soon enough, every word from this list will come as naturally as your everyday conversational language.
-If you have any questions for Proponent we’re glad to help.
-You can contact us here.